manage burden of a dermatolgical disease

 20. Woolery-Lloyd H. Baumann L, Ikeno H. Sodium L-ascorbyl-2-phosphate 5% lotion for the treatment of acne vulgaris: a randomized, double-blind, controlled trial.
 J Cosmet Dermatol.
 2010;9(1):22-7.

 20-1.
 Camera E et al. Comprehensive analysis of the major lipid classes in sebum by rapid resolution high-performance liquid chromatography and electrospray mass spectrometry.
 J Lipid Res 2010; 51(11):3377-3788.

-21. Ruamark C, Lourith N, Natakankitkul S. Comparison of clinical efficacies of sodium ascorbyl phosphate, retinol and their combination in acne treatment.
+21. Ruamark C, Lourith N, Natakankitkul S. Comparison of clinical efficacies of sodium ascorbyl phosphate, retinol and their combination in inflammatory acne treatment.
 Int Cosmet Sci.
 2009;31(1):41-6.

 22. Klock J, Ikeno H, ohmori K, Nishikawa T, Volhardt J, Schehlmann V. Sodium ascorbyl phosphate show in vitro and in vivo efficacy in the prevention and treatment of ance vulgaris.
 Int J Cosmet Sci.
 2005;27(3):171-6.

 23. Ikeno H, Nishikawa T. An open study comparing efficacy of 5% sodium L-ascorbyl 2-phosphate lotion with 1% clindamycin gel in the treatment of facial acne vulgaris.
 J Am Dermatol.
 2008;58(2 Suppl):AB2.